 - Employ critical thinking and reflection to improve their own, and others’, practice.

-- Apply understanding of the broad social and cultural contexts of medical practice and systems of healthcare.
+- Apply understanding of how the determinants of health can be incorporated within medical practice and systems of healthcare.

 - Demonstrate commitment to equitable health outcomes.